DPDK/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

 set bonding mon_period
 ~~~~~~~~~~~~~~~~~~~~~~

-Set the link status monitoring polling period in milliseconds for a bonding devicie.
+Set the link status monitoring polling period in milliseconds for a bonding device.

 This adds support for PMD slave devices which do not support link status interrupts.
 When the mon_period is set to a value greater than 0 then all PMD's which do not support